vanlooverenkoen/lifepowr-flexio/README.md

 An application to see peak consumption in the MyFlexio App

-## Assumptions
+## Assumptions (Chart is calculated that this is always the case)

 - Data is always returned in 15 min intervals.
-(Chart is calculated that this is always the case)
-- Data is always returned in ascending order.
-(Chart is calculated that this is always the case)
+- Data is always returned in correct order.
 - Data is always returned in the same timezone as the user.
-(Chart is calculated that this is always the case)
-- Data is always returned in the same timezone as the user.
-(Chart is calculated that this is always the case)

 ## Running the application

 You can just use flutter stable.
 Normally I would be using fvm for better version management.
 But to keep it as simple as possible I did not use it

-Remarks:
+## Remarks:

 - I did not use SVG's to keep it simple, but I would normally use SVG's for icons.
 - The home page is recreated from the images in the playstore.
 The charts are just images.
 But I wanted to make it a more complete application.
+- I would do a lot more testing.
+But I did not have time to do it, gave some examples on what is important to do. (golden tests, widget tests, integration tests)
+- I would use GetX to do navigation.
+But to keep it simple I used simple navigators.
+To keep the viewmodels clean

 ## Questions: